Employment Contractsby Kate Russell

 There may be some occasions, when you receive more than one request to work flexibly closely together from different employees.
 Where this happens it may be possible to grant all of the requests received.
 However, before doing so look closely at the impact this would have on the business before coming to a decision.
 Having considered and approved the first request remember that the business context has now changed and can be taken into account when considering the second request against the business reasons set out above.

-When an employer receives more than one request, they are not required by the law to make value judgements about the most deserving request.
+What about a situation where you may be able to agree one request but not both?
+When an employer receives more than one request, it is not required by the law to make value judgements about the most deserving request.
 An employer should consider each case on its merits looking at the business case and the possible impact of refusing a request.
 An employer may want to have a discussion with the employees to see if there is any room for adjustment or compromise before coming to a decision.

 Where an employer fails to specify which of the above grounds apply or where the request is rejected on some other ground, an employee may present a complaint to a tribunal.